 The short median follow-up (11.6 months; range: 2.0-39.1) of patients in CLIMB-121 adds uncertainty and precludes us from making a comprehensive review of the safety profile of exa-cel.
 All patients reported adverse events related to busulfan conditioning and 12 patients (34.3%) reported adverse events related to exa-cel treatment.
 Serious adverse events were reported in 14 patients (40%).
 Notable adverse events were febrile neutropenia (51.4%) and reduction in platelet count (54.3%).
 Additional reporting of adverse events can be found in Supplement Table D12.
-There were no reported malignancies, though follow-up time is limited.44 One patient presented with pneumonia and respiratory failure; this resulted in death and investigators attributed it to a SARS-CoV-2 infection and potentially related to a busulfan lung injury.44 We learned during our scoping phase that at least one patient treated with exa-cel required two episodes of therapeutic phlebotomy to manage high hemoglobin in the setting of recurrent priapism.
-The patient reported that the priapism was more severe before exa-cel, requiring medical intervention and self-limited, but more frequent after exa-cel.
-Unfortunately, therapeutic phlebotomy was not captured as an outcome in the trials and it is not clear whether the post-treatment episodes of priapism should have been captured as VOCs based on the definition.
+There were no reported malignancies, though follow-up time is limited.
+One patient presented with pneumonia and respiratory failure; this resulted in death and investigators attributed it to a SARS-CoV-2 infection and potentially related to a busulfan lung injury.
+We learned during our scoping phase that at least one patient treated with exa-cel received therapeutic phlebotomy to reduce hemoglobin levels.